Too soon to lift EU sanctions on Burundi, NGOs warn

 The appeal came amid heightened diplomacy by the former French colony in east Africa to get off the hook.

-"Its high time we close the chapter of 2015 to 2020, so we discussed a lot on issues regarding human rights, justice, good governance and co-operation," Burundian foreign minister Albert Shingiro said in April after meeting the Belgian, Dutch, French, and German ambassadors there in April.
+"It's high time we close the chapter of 2015 to 2020, so we discussed a lot on issues regarding human rights, justice, good governance, and co-operation," Burundian foreign minister Albert Shingiro said in April after meeting the Belgian, Dutch, French, and German ambassadors there.

-He also issued a similar message after meeting the Jean-Baptiste Lemoyne, the French minister of state for tourism and French nationals abroad, also in April.
+He also issued a similar message after meeting Jean-Baptiste Lemoyne, the French minister of state for tourism and French nationals abroad, also in April.